Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 - A description of the project's importance and how the data will be used
 - Detailed instructions for what to map
-- Selection screens for mapping (and validating mapping)
+- Selection screens for mapping validating
 - Detailed map of the individual mapping task areas, with information about their status.
+- A Questions and Comments tab for questions or comments about the project

 ![TM project description][]

-### Description Tab
+### Project Page

 Everything you need to know about the project is here!
-On the left is a description of the mapping project and what is required.
-On the right side is a grid showing the area to be mapped;
+At the top is a full description of the mapping project and information about the project.

+Below the description the screen is divided into a left and right section.
+The left section is a tabbed panel with tabs for "Instructions", "Map", "Validate" and "Questions and Comments".
+On the right is a map of the project and the individual tasks for mapping.

-- The blue line normally visible in the perimeter squares of a project indicates the border of the project.
-This border normally follows the available imagery, an administrative boundary, etc, so may appear an unusual shape.
-Although mapping may be completed outside this border, it is not a requirement and will not be considered by validators.
+- The uncolored tasks are ready and available for mapping
 - Pink areas of the map indicate higher priority areas
-- Yellow/Gold grid squares have had the first pass of mapping completed
+- Yellow/Gold grid squares have had the first pass of mapping completed and are ready for validation
-- A yellow border indicates the Task is slected by you
+- A yellow border indicates the task selected by you
 - Blue Tasks are currently being worked on by another mapper
 - Green Tasks have had the 2nd pass of mapping completed and the mapping has been "validated"
-- Dark gray Tasks have been looked at by a mapper and marked as not having acceptable imagery for mapping
+- Dark grey tasks have been looked at by a mapper and marked as not having acceptable imagery for mapping
-- The remaining uncolored Task are available for mapping
+- The blue line normally visible in the perimeter squares of a project indicates the border of the project.
+This border normally follows the available imagery, an administrative boundary, etc, so may appear as an unusual shape.
+Although mapping may be completed outside this border, it is not a requirement and will not be considered by validators.

 ### Instructions Tab